frenchypeanut/rockside/doc/more-about-vault.md

 # return the token: VAULT_TOKEN
 ```

-Add the address and the token in your truffle.js.
-You will also need a node up.
+Add your rockside node RPC, VAUlT_TOKEN and sender address in your truffle.js.

 ```sh
 var Web3 = require("web3");